CommunityToolkit/WindowsCommunityToolkit/docs/controls/CarouselItem.md

 # Carousel Item XAML Control

-The **CarouselItem** is used by the [Carousel]() control and provides events and properties for each item that allow custom behaviours.
+The **CarouselItem** control is used by the [Carousel](http://docs.uwpcommunitytoolkit.com/en/master/controls/Carousel/) control and provides events and properties for each item that allow custom behaviours.

-**CarouselItem** is automaticaly generated for each item when not specified as the top level of the DataTemplate of the Carousel control.
-When specified, the developer can override the default animation and provide custom animations on the *ItemGotCarouselFocus* and *ItemLostCarouselFocus* events.
+**CarouselItem** is automaticaly generated for each item template when not specified as the top level of the DataTemplate of the Carousel control items.
+When specified (as in the example below), the developer can disable default animation and provide custom animations on the *ItemGotCarouselFocus* and *ItemLostCarouselFocus* events.

 ## Syntax